RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ![PatternModal Image](../assets/images/PlaylistModal005_500.jpg){: width="300" .align-center }

-## Playlist Player Story

-The Player Stories that are displayed on the kabob menu page are Stories that were specifically written about this Playlist.
-Tapping on a Player Story will open it in the Player Story view so that you can read the whole story, and any Insights that other players have added to it.

 ## Queue this Playlist

 Queueing is the process of transmitting the Playlist to the BallBOPPer.
 When you tap on the "QUEUE THIS PLAYLIST", the Playlist is transmitted to the BallBOPPer where it is placed on the top of the Play queue.